usnistgov/feasst/forcefield/README.rst

 * atoms in LAMMPS are analogous to sites in FEASST.
 * molecules in LAMMPS are analogous to particles in FEASST.
+* FEASST data files may only contain one particle.
-* FEASST site and particle indices begin with 0, but we retain the "start with one" definition for the data file format.
+* all FEASST indices (types, sites, etc) begin with 0, not 1.
 * characters are case sensitive
 * the number of spaces between characters does not matter
 * LMP Coeffs sections were replaced by Properties sections, with different formatting